Fitton Baseball Field - Holy Cross Crusaders

 Atmosphere 2

 The Crusader game day staff put on your standard, no-frills game presentation at Fitton Field.
 The ballpark has an excellent sound system, which is put to good use with music in between innings.
 The PA announcer is professional and unobtrusive.
-A scoreboard in right-center field displays basic game information.
+A new scoreboard in right-center field (the old scoreboard exploded - yes, exploded - in 2023) displays basic game information.
 There’s little going on at Fitton Field to distract your attention from the game.
-The football stadium (also named Fitton Field) located just beyond the right field fence makes for an interesting backdrop, along with Interstate 290 just beyond the left field fence.
+The football stadium (also named Fitton Field) located just beyond the right field fence makes for an interesting backdrop, as does Interstate 290 just beyond the left field fence.
 You may find yourself wondering if anyone has reached the interstate with a long home run.
+It has happened, most recently when Zach Tower hit one out there in 2015.
+Jeff Bagwell also reached the interstate when he played for the University of Hartford.
+It is rumored that Jose Canseco took regular aim at the interstate, but since he hit only one home run in his 20 games in Worcester, we'll call those rumors unconfirmed.

 Much of the noise you will hear at Fitton Field comes from the players on the field and the fans in the stands.
 If you enjoy a low-key ballpark atmosphere, where you can hear the chatter on the field and the crack of the bat on the ball (well, since this is college baseball, the ping of the bat), you’ll enjoy an afternoon at Fitton Field.